Flaming Roots

 Fallen

-I moved into the Yahala, Florida studio.
+I moved into the Lake County Florida studio.
 Most everything is still in boxes but My Disney Feature Animation desk is partially set up and running, so I can sit down and write.

-This is a sketch on the side of the property.
-Hurricane Milton ripped through Yalaha and knocked down about 4 trees.
+This is a sketch done on the side of the property.
+Hurricane Milton ripped through Lake County and knocked down about 4 trees on this property.
 Thankfully none of them fell on the house.
 All of them fell to the south.
-On the north of the neighborhood, a few blocks away is Lake Harris which is huge.
-The winds from the north blew over the lake with no obstructions and then slammed into Yalaha.
-Since I moved in work had started in cutting the fallen trees.
+The winds from the north blew over the lake with no obstructions and then slammed into Lake County.
+Since I moved in, work had started in cutting the fallen trees.
 This particular tree was cut into about 5 foot sections and those huge logs were moved to the roadside.
 It is hoped that they will remove the logs before the job is done.
 They will be returning to work on the other slightly smaller fallen trees later in the week.

-Stella added new hay to the first bin and dug a hole down to the ground.
-She compressed the hay out to the outer edged of the bin and then filled the new hole with food scraps.
+My friend added new hay to the first bin and dug a hole down to the ground.
+The hay was compressed out to the outer edged of the bin and then the new hole was filled with food scraps.
 There were lots of scraps since the refrigerator held food that was purchased before Hurricane Milton hit.
-A whole chicken was added to the composer.
+A whole chicken was added to the composter.
 I didn’t realize meat could be composted.

 Milton Damage